cristianoc/arc-challenge/ARC_FORMALIZATION.md

 In other words, among all the expressible specs that solve the task, the correct solution is the one that is considered simplest by the partial order.

+### Well-Defined Task

+A **Well-Defined Task** is a task that is guaranteed to have a unique minimal solution within the set of expressible specs.

 ## Example Instantiation of the Theory